Jackknife inference with two-way clustering: Two - Way Cluster-Jackknife CRVEs

 Thus the three\tkk-term jackknife CRVE is

 which is analogous to \eqref{3mat}.
-The subscript ``3'' here follows the usual notation for jackknife variance matrices; see \citet*{MNW-bootknife}.
-There is also a two\tkk-term jackknife CRVE and, more interestingly, one that is analogous to the CV$_{\tn1}^{(\max)}$ estimator.
-We refer to the three CRVEs based on the cluster jackknife as CV$_{\tn3}^{(2)}$, CV$_{\tn3}^{(3)}$, and CV$_{\tn3}^{(\max)}$.
+The subscript ``3'' here follows the usual notation for jackknife variance matrices; see \citet{MNW-bootknife}.
+There is also a two\tkk-term jackknife CRVE and, more interestingly, one that is analogous to the CV$_{\tn1}^{\tk(\max)}$ estimator.
+We refer to the three CRVEs based on the cluster jackknife as CV$_{\tn3}^{\tk(2)}$, CV$_{\tn3}^{\tk(3)}$, and~CV$_{\tn3}^{\tk(\max)}$.

-The CRVEs defined in \eqref{jackj} are not the only cluster jackknife variance matrix estimators.
+The CRVEs defined in \eqref{jackj} are not the only cluster-jackknife variance matrix estimators.
 Instead of computing variances around $\hat\bbeta$, one can instead compute them around (in the two\tkk-way case) the three sample averages, $\bar\bbeta^J = J^{-1}\sum_{j=1}^J \hat\bbeta^{(j)}$.
 This makes the alternative CRVEs a little smaller than the ones given in \eqref{jackj}.
-Because simulation experiments in \citet{BM_2002} and \citet*{MNW-bootknife} suggest that, in the one\tkk-way case with $G$ clusters, inferences based on the alternative jackknife CRVE are almost identical to ones based on $\hat\biV_G^{\rm JK}$\tn, we do not study the former in this paper.
+Because simulation experiments in \citet{BM_2002} and \citet{MNW-bootknife} suggest that, in the one\tkk-way case with $G$ clusters, inferences based on the alternative jackknife CRVE are almost identical to ones based on $\hat\biV_G^{\rm JK}$\tn, we do not study the former in this paper.

-Computing the component CRVEs in \eqref{jackj} that are needed for CV$_{\tn3}^{(3)}$, CV$_{\tn3}^{(3+)}$\tn, and CV$_{\tn3}^{(\max)}$ is more work than computing the ones in \eqref{VhatG}, \eqref{VhatH}, and \eqref{VhatI} that are needed for CV$_{\tn1}^{(3)}$, CV$_{\tn1}^{(3+)}$\tn, and CV$_{\tn1}^{(\max)}$, especially when the number of non-empty intersections, $I$\tn, is large.
-Nevertheless, it should be manageable in most cases.
+Computing the component CRVEs in \eqref{jackj} that are needed for CV$_{\tn3}^{\tk(3)}$, CV$_{\tn3}^{\tk(3+)}$\tn, and CV$_{\tn3}^{\tk(\max)}$ is somewhat more work than computing the ones in \eqref{VhatG}, \eqref{VhatH}, and \eqref{VhatI} that are needed for CV$_{\tn1}^{\tk(3)}$, CV$_{\tn1}^{\tk(3+)}$\tn, and CV$_{\tn1}^{\tk(\max)}$, especially when the number of non-empty intersections, $I$\tn, is large.
 The first thing is to calculate the cluster-level matrices and vectors

 These quantities can be computed for the intersections with a single pass over the $N$ observations.
 The ones for the $G$ and $H$ dimensions are just summations of the ones for the appropriate intersections.
 The three sets of $\hat\bbeta^{(j)}$ can then be computed using \eqref{delone} for the three clustering dimensions.
-Unfortunately, this may be expensive when both $k$ and $I$ are large, because computing the delete\tkk-one\tkk-cluster estimates for the intersections involves inverting $I$ different $k\times k$ matrices.
+Unfortunately, this may be expensive when both $k$ and $I$ are large, because computing the omit-\tkk one\tkk-cluster estimates for the intersections involves inverting $I$ different $k\times k$ matrices.